 The Undergraduate and Residence Hall Libraries have additional graphic novels and manga, many of which are appropriate for young readers and teens.
 Some popular teen manga series at the Undergraduate Library include InuYasha, Hikaru No Go, and Bleach.

 Some of these databases are best used to search for titles of graphic novels, while others are helpful for finding articles on graphic novels.
-For additional help searching these databases, please see the S-Collection web site on Databases for Research in Children’s Literature.
+For additional help searching these databases, please see the S-Collection web site on Databases & Scholarly Articles.

 - Children’s Literature Comprehensive Database